EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 The model is pretrained and I just remove the last layer (the classifier) and add two additional fully connected layers and a Relu function in between.
-The first layer takes 2048 inputs and 128 output, the second layer has 128 input and 5 outputs(5 is the number of classes).
+The first layer takes 2048 inputs and 128 output, the second layer has 128 input and 5 outputs (5 is the number of classes).

   * ### Model parameters:

-I initialize the  learning Rate(LR) with 0.0001 and use LR scheduler to find the best LR for each epoch.
+I initialize the  learning Rate (LR) with  0.0001 and used LR scheduler to find the best LR for each epoch.

 ## Results and Findings

-We introduce the results of some of the models used.
 A number of pre-trained models have been performed such as: ResNet101 ResNet152,DenseNet 121 , and EfficientNet and VGG19.

 These Models recorded accuracies between 83% and 86%.

-We ensemble ResNet101 and VGG19 and obtained as accuracy of 86% on the validation set.
+I ensemble ResNet101 and VGG19 and obtained as accuracy of 86% on the validation set.

-We implemented these models using only pytorch.
+I implemented these models using only pytorch.

 ## Conclusion